exakat/exakat/docs/Rules.rst

 Private methods that are not used are dead code.

 Private methods are reserved for the defining class.
 Thus, they must be used with the current class, with ``$this`` or ``self\:\:``.

+Protected methods, in a standalone class, are also included.

 .. code-block:: php